DreamOfTheRedChamber/system-design-interviews/Scenario_WebCrawler.md

 ### Multi-region
 * When Google's webpage crawls China's webpages, it will be really really slow.
 Deploy crawler servers in multiple regions.

+### Tech stack
+* Java: Too heavy, not easy to refactor while crawler change might need to change regularly
+* PHP: Not good support for asynchronous, multi-threading,
+* C/C++: High effort in development
+* Python: Winner.
+Rich in html parser and httprequest.
+Have modules such as Scrapy, Redis-Scrapy

 ## Appendix - Threading programs
 ### Initial implementation